Table of Contents[Hide][Show]

 You’ll Be Assigned a “Home Resort”

-You’ll likely have some options on choosing what resort you want to call home.
 We had the choice between Copper Creek at Disney’s Wilderness Resort Canyon and Aulani in Hawaii (O’ahu).
 We chose Copper Creek.
 On our 2020 Disney Cruise, prospective DVC members were being offered the choice between the new Riviera Resort and Aulani.
-You have to pick from what they give you…you can’t just randomly decide you want to call Animal Kingdom Lodge “home.”
+You have to pick from what they give you.
+This means you can’t just randomly decide you want to call Animal Kingdom Lodge “home.”

 If you’d like to stay at other properties besides your home resort, you can.
 The rules for making reservations are different.
 You can make reservations at your home resort up to 11 months in advance.
 If you want to make reservations at any other DVC resort, it’s seven months.
 These time standards are no joke.
-We were able to reserve at our home resort right at the 11-month mark but when we tried to book a room four months in advance, we had trouble finding anything and ending up having to split our stay between two different properties.
+We were able to reserve at our home resort right at the 11-month mark.
+But when we tried to book a room four months in advance, we had trouble finding anything.
+In the end, we split our stay between two different properties.

 You Can Use Points at Non-Disney Properties

-There are 350 destinations around the world and you’ll be given access to a site where you can view and book properties.
-Even though the best value for your DVC points is at Disney, it can work like any other time share.
+There are thousands of properties at destinations around the world available through Interval International for a vacation exchange.
+You’ll be given access to a site where you can view and book properties.
 If you’re not feeling Disney on a particular year but still want to take a trip, you can.
-But back to what I said earlier…if an every-other-year trip to Disney World doesn’t sound like something you want to sustain, DVC membership probably isn’t for you.
+But back to what I said earlier, if an every-other-year trip to Disney World doesn’t sound like something you want to sustain- DVC membership probably isn’t for you.
 Try renting DVC points instead of buying.

 You Can Buy Points From a Reseller